 Dr. Goldstein completed her Ph.D. in the clinical-developmental psychology program at York University.
-She has held positions at Reach Out Centre for Kids (ROCK), Child and Adolescent Services in Hamilton, as well as PAH!
-Mental health services and the Provincial Schools Branch providing assessment and therapy services.
-In addition, Dr. Goldstein has worked several Ontario school boards providing assessment services.
-For the past eight years Dr. Goldstein has been working with children, adolescents, and families who are experiencing a wide range of mood, anxiety, behavioural and family issues.
-Dr. Goldstein has a specific interest in working with individuals who have an Autism Spectrum Disorder or who are Deaf and Hard-of-hearing and their families.
+She has held positions at Reach Out Centre for Kids (ROCK) and Child and Adolescent Services in Hamilton.
+She completed her doctoral internship at PAH!
+Mental Health Services and the Provincial Schools Branch providing both assessment and therapy services.
+In addition, Dr. Goldstein has worked for several Ontario school boards providing assessment services.
+Over the last decade Dr. Goldstein has been working in private practice with children, adolescents, adults and families who are experiencing a wide range of mood, anxiety, behavioural and family issues.
+Dr. Goldstein has a specific interest in working with individuals who have an Autism Spectrum Disorder and/or who are deaf and hard-of-hearing—and their families.
 She is fluent in American Sign Language.

 Dan Zdzieborski, Ph.D., C. Psych.